RandyAikins/Python_CustomerChurnPrediction/README.md

 A robust customer churn prediction system has been developed for ConnectTel using the Naive Bayes algorithm with other machine learning techniques such as:
 - Data Preprocessing and Feature Engineering
 - Exploratory Data Analysis
-- Model building, Tunind, and Evaluation
+- Model building, Tuning, and Evaluation

 The churn prediction system has a recall score of **78%, that is it identifies approximately 4 of every 5 churning customers** which will help reduce churn and revenue loss.